Picnic: a Grand Teton Triathalon

 At 7am, I tossed on my vest pack and we headed south to Lupine Meadows.

 The Picnic adds two miles (each way) to the standard Grand Teton summit.
-Taking the Jenny Lake trail south eventually leadeds to a valley trail to the Lupine Meadows trailhead.
+The Jenny Lake trail, south, eventually leads to the Valley Trail, which deposited us at Lupine Meadows trailhead.

 We jogged a portion of the Jenny Lake trail.
 Connor was still recovering from some night swim-induced vertigo (all those shades of black), so we took it easy.
 We passed a few early-bird hikers on the trail, but nothing compared to the typical afternoon crowds around Jenny Lake.